 BSI can offer:

-In addition, to CE marking and Kitemark schemes against the required standards for CIEs and ECDs (see below), BSI can offer full compliance testing for the Low Voltage Directive (LVD).
-We are also one of the few accredited bodies authorised to test and certify against BS EN12094.
-Kitemark certification schemes for these products will automatically qualify against CE marking compliance.
+In addition, to CE marking and BSI Kitemark schemes against the required standards for CIEs and ECDs (see below), BSI can offer full compliance testing the Low Voltage Directive (LVD), and are one of the few accredited bodies that can test and certify against BS EN 12094.
+BSI Kitemark certification schemes for these products will automatically qualify against CE marking compliance.